luismartinezs/elden-ring-builds-checklist/memory-bank/issues/42/plan.md

       Add documentation for the new `NEXT_PUBLIC_DONATION_URL` environment variable in the project's README file.
 - [x] Create a new donate folder under src/features
       Done: Created the `src/features/donate` directory.
-- [ ] in the donate folder, create a new component called `DonateButton.tsx` (copy the component content from the current Footer.tsx)
+- [x] in the donate folder, create a new component called `DonateButton.tsx` (copy the component content from the current Footer.tsx)
+      Done: Created `src/features/donate/DonateButton.tsx` with the donate button logic.
 - [ ] use this component in the Footer, replacing the existing donate button
 - [ ] the DonateButton label should be capitalized
 - [ ] Put the DonateButton under the "other links" section in the footer